 - What would you most like to know about your true self, or about your future?

-I’d like to know it is all going to be okay in a practical sense (I worry too much lately).
-I’d like to experience who I am/would be when not restrained by fear or confusion.
+I’d like to know it is all going to be okay in a practical sense (I worry too much).
+I’d like to experience who I am/would be when not restrained by fear.
 Perhaps too, I’m ready to be a loving companion.